-2.1.3.
-Analysis of Policy Costs
+2.1.3 Analysis of Policy Costs

 As noted earlier, the EPPA model has been designed to serve a dual purpose: calculation of emissions predictions in the form needed by climate components of the integrated system, and analysis of the economic effects of emissions mitigation proposals.
 Policies may be implemented in the EPPA model in the form of either price instruments (taxes or subsidies) or quantitative measures (quotas).
 The price instruments studied thus far have been specified as ad valorem energy taxes levied on unit energy consumption, or taxes levied on the carbon content of energy output.
-The primary quantitative instrument is CO_2 emission quotas, which may be imposed on individual regions or blocks of regions (e.g., the OECD).
+The primary quantitative instrument is CO2 emission quotas, which may be imposed on individual regions or blocks of regions (e.g., the OECD).
 In the model, quotas can be tradable among regions.

 The imposition of taxes or quotas distort the equilibria in the economy from the no-policy baseline, leading to adjustments both within a region and through shifts in international trade.
 Importantly, they act to depress the demand for output from the energy sectors, and this effect is greater the higher the carbon content of the fuel per heat unit.
 The variable used to indicate change in welfare is a weighted sum of consumption goods (Table I).
-There is no credit given in the model for any benefits of reductions in CO_2 emissions, so the taxes and quotas usually act to depress welfare.
+There is no credit given in the model for any benefits of reductions in $CO_2$ emissions, so the taxes and quotas usually act to depress welfare.
 Note, however, that the effect may be the opposite when the instrument has the effect of offsetting the distortion from an existing subsidy.

-The IGSM with its EPPA component has been applied to a number of policy studies, including analysis of the characteristics of proposed targets and timetables for national emissions reductions (Jacoby et al., 1997a), and exploration of the economic implications of suggested targets for the stabilization of atmospheric concentrations of CO_2 (Jacoby et al., 1997b).
+The IGSM with its EPPA component has been applied to a number of policy studies, including analysis of the characteristics of proposed targets and timetables for national emissions reductions (Jacoby et al., 1997), and exploration of the economic implications of suggested targets for the stabilization of atmospheric concentrations of CO2 (Jacoby, Schmalensee and Reiner, 1997).
 Figure 5 illustrates the behavior of the EPPA model in such an application.
 In this case it is assumed that the OECD countries agree to reduce emissions to 80% of 1990 levels by 2010, and sustain them at that level.
 Figure 5a shows the cumulative discounted welfare loss (at a 5% discount rate) for each of the three aggregated regions discussed above, compared with the reference.
 Losses are greater in the OECD region, but because of reduced demand in the industrialized countries and consequent shifts in energy and goods prices, and in patterns of international trade, economic losses are imposed on the developing countries as well.
 These effects combine to produce changes in carbon emissions, shown in Figure 5b.
-The net change in each region (summed over the period to 2100) is a combination of two influences: a lowering of emis-
+The net change in each region (summed over the period to 2100) is a combination of two influences: a lowering of emissions because of lowered gross domestic product (GDP), and a change resulting from the combination of all the substitution effects.
+In this example, the GDP effect is overwhelmed by adjustments through international trade, so that there is net "leakage" of emissions to developing countries, partially counteracting the emissions-reduction efforts of OECD regions.

-Figure 5. (a) Regional economic impacts of a version of the AOSIS Protocol (impacts expressed as the cumulative percentage loss in consumption between 2000 and 2100, discounted at 5% as computed from the differences between two appropriate runs of EPPA). (b) Percentage change in carbon emissions between 1990 and 2100 due to substitution effects and GDP loss resulting from AOSIS Protocol, as computed from the differences between two appropriate runs of EPPA.
+(a) Regional economic impacts of a version of the AOSIS Protocol (impacts expressed as the cumulative percentage loss in consumption between 2000 and 2100, discounted at 5% as computed from the differences between two appropriate runs of EPPA). (b) Percentage change in carbon emissions between 1990 and 2100 due to substitution effects and GDP loss resulting from AOSIS Protocol, as computed from the differences between two appropriate runs of EPPA.
 See Figure 4 for regional abbreviations.